Sean's Blog

 HNSW

-The most popular ANN index - delivering good retrieval and QPS performance but using lot of RAM for it (did crash for 1 million vectors on my 16GB RAM machine).
+Hierarchical navigable small world (HNSW) is a popular graph based ANN index - delivering good retrieval and QPS performance but at the cost of longer index build times and using more RAM for it (did crash for 1 million vectors on my 16GB RAM machine).

 IvfFlat